PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   regressions can be caught this way as well.
 - Create a tool which converts a collection of Refaster Templates into an Error Prone check.
 Ideally this tool is contributed upstream.
+- Have the repository be analyzed by [Better Code Hub][bettercodehub] and potentially publish the results.
+- Review all places in the code where a `Description` is currently created, and see whether a custom error message (`Description.Builder#setMessage`) is warranted.
 - Improve an existing check (see `XXX`-marked comments in the code) or write a new one (see the list of suggestions below.)